Samsung/tizen-docs/docs/application/design/wearable/watch-face/watch-face-states.md

 # Watch Face States

-Watch faces have 2 different display states: “active” and “always-on.”
-An active watch face is revealed when a user lifts their wrist as if they’re looking at the watch(When Wake-up gesture is on in Gear Setting).
+Watch faces have 2 different display states: "active" and "always-on."
+An active watch face is revealed when a user lifts their wrist as if they're looking at the watch(When Wake-up gesture is on in Gear Setting).
 An always-on watch face (also known as ambient mode) is always shown on the screen; it never fades away or becomes dormant(When Watch always-on is on in Gear Setting).
 These two states consume different amounts of battery power, so what each state can display is different.
 Make sure to consider and respect each state in your design.

 ## Active states